denishpatel/pg-clone-schema/README.md

 # Limitations
 * Only works for PG Versions 10 and up.
 * You should not clone the "public" schema.
 The resulting output may not be accurate even if it finishes without any errors.
+* You should not use multiple, user-defined schemas and expect cloning one schema to another to work.
+This project does not support that at the present time.
 * Foreign Tables are not handled at the present time.
 They must be done manually.
 <br/>
 <br/>